 On the heels of a loved one passing away, going through the probate process can seem daunting and stressful.
 With several obligations to fulfill, going into probate without any knowledge of the proceedings can leave you feeling overwhelmed.
-Our Fort Lauderdale probate team explains what the probate process aims to achieve, as well as how it can be successfully navigated.
+Our Tustin probate team explains what the probate process aims to achieve, as well as how it can be successfully navigated.

 What is Probate?